SpeerLab/Aligned-data-analysis/README.md

 # Aligned-data-analysis
-MATLAB code to extract data from aligned STORM images
+MATLAB code to extract data from aligned STORM images.
+Results for the application have been published in [Cell Reports](https://www.cell.com/cell-reports/fulltext/S2211-1247(23)00096-7?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS2211124723000967%3Fshowall%3Dtrue).

 1_Soma_out:
 Run 'Soma_Green_Storm' to filter out unspecific labeling in soma.
 It will also save image area with or without the soma region.